Adnan Hassan Mahmoud

-Adnan Hassan Mahmoud (عدنان حسن محمود, born 1966) is the former minister of information of Syria.
+Adnan Hassan Mahmoud (عدنان حسن محمود, born 1966) is the former minister of information of Syria, and late ambassador to Iran.

 Early life and education

 Mahmoud was born in Tartus in 1966.
-He earned a bachelor's degree in media arts from the University of Damascus in 1988 and master's degree in public information st the department of information of the University of Cairo in 1996 and a PhD in media again from the University of Cairo in 2003.
+He earned a bachelor's degree in media arts from the University of Damascus in 1988 and master's degree in public information at the department of information of the University of Cairo in 1996 and a PhD in media again from the University of Cairo in 2003.

 Career

 Mahmoud was a faculty member at the department of media of Damascus University.
 He participated in several Arab and international conferences and symposia, specialized media, and provided research and applied studies and worked as a reporter for radio and television and director of the office of the tongue in Egypt from 1996 to 2002.
 He was general manager and chief editor of the Syrian Arab News Agency from 2004 until his appointment as information minister in April 2006.
 He succeeded Mohsen Bilal as minister.
 After leaving office, Mahmoud was appointed Syria's ambassador to Iran in December 2012.